Skip to main content

 Second, it appears to have a direct stimulatory effect on hematopoietic stem cells within the bone marrow.
 The magnitude of this effect is closely correlated with the concentration of testosterone.

 Formulations that produce high peak levels of testosterone, such as weekly intramuscular injections, tend to cause a more pronounced and rapid increase in hematocrit compared to formulations that provide more stable levels, like transdermal gels.
-This dose-dependent relationship is central to management.
+This dose-dependent relationship is central to cardiovascular risk management.
 An elevated hematocrit increases blood viscosity, which in turn can raise blood pressure and augment the theoretical risk of thromboembolic events.
 This makes hematocrit monitoring a non-negotiable aspect of any testosterone optimization protocol.

 The TRAVERSE trial demonstrated cardiovascular safety for a transdermal formulation in a high-risk population, providing a crucial piece of the safety puzzle.